mdouglasbrett/http-server-rust/README.md

 - **GET /files/:filename**: Serves static files from a specified directory.
 - **POST /files/:filename**: Saves the request body as a file in the specified directory.
 - **Gzip Compression**: Supports gzip compression for responses if requested by the client.
+- **Thread Pool**: Handles concurrent connections using a fixed-size thread pool for improved performance under load.

 ## Project Structure